 Ladybirds may also come into your home and hide in spaces that are cool and dark.
 If they have chosen your home to hibernate in, they usually snuggle together in small groups as this allows them to keep their body temperature at a certain level.
 In settling down for the winter, they aim for areas in your home that are as high as possible and head for the tops of window frames and door frames.

 If you have blinds or shutters installed, ladybirds are often found huddled together at the very tops of these products where the temperature is cooler than the atmosphere within the room.
 The first time you might see them is when you open your blinds or shutters during the winter to help clear the condensation, say, from your windows or to ventilate the room.
 You will generally find them fast asleep in a little group.
 As they tend to crawl vertically until they find a cosy place to hibernate for the winter, you may also see them hiding within the cassettes of blinds.

 Should I remove the Ladybirds (or Ladybugs) from my Blinds or Shutters?

 If you see ladybirds within your home, if they are not in your way, it is best to leave them in peace.
 You do not need to remove them as they will sleep quite peacefully at the tops of your blinds or shutters until the Spring.

 As Spring approaches and the weather gets warmer, they will wake from hibernation and leave your home of their own accord.
 If you have disturbed them accidentally, just pop them into a dark area and they will go back to sleep.

 However, if they have settled down to sleep where you do not want them, simply move them carefully to an area outside your home that is protected from the elements.
 When they wake from their hibernation, they will fly off to devour aphids and other pests in your garden.

 For other interesting stories from the world of Blinds and Shutters see:

-For more information on conservatory blinds, window blinds, shutters and other products:
+For more information on the conservatory blinds, window blinds, shutters and other products: